fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 A number port wizard request supports porting numbers from one billing telephone number (BTN) at a time.

-- For example, if your service provider groups your telephone numbers within multiple BTNs, then you'll need to place a separate port request for each set of numbers, respective to their parent BTN.
+- For example, if your service provider groups your telephone numbers within multiple BTNs, then you need to place a separate port request for each set of numbers, respective to their parent BTN.

 #### Ports with multiple number types require multiple port orders

 A number port wizard request supports porting one number type at a time.

-- For example, if you have a site that has nine toll numbers assigned to individual users, and one toll-free number used as an auto attendant, then you'll need to place two separate port requests with the number port wizard, one for the nine tolled numbers and another for the toll-free number.
+- For example, if you have a site that has nine toll numbers assigned to individual users, and one toll-free number is used as an auto attendant, then you need to place two separate port requests with the number port wizard, one for the nine tolled numbers and another for the toll-free number.

 #### Ports with multiple addresses require multiple port orders